 Victory Day plays a similar role in which Russia – the USSR then – views itself as a hero in the previous “denazification” of Europe.
 Russia’s leaders believe this has granted them universal global respect; however, fear of Western alliances and ideologies still permeate the Russian psyche due to the historical trauma of World War II.
 As a result, an underlying distrust still exists and Russian leaders feel justified in the need to “protect” neighboring countries from what it views as political enemies.

 In my opinion, Sergei Loznitsa’s documentary captures Victory Day in its true nature: old Soviet uniforms, Soviet songs, and Soviet flags serve as a reminder of past greatness and power, something that Russia is still trying to achieve in the present day.
 The military might and victories of the USSR have entered Russian identity and psyche as justifications for intervention within neighboring countries in hopes of being able to project an image of a prestigious nation with capabilities of protecting those around it.
 However, in reality, it has done the opposite.
 The Russian military intervention in Ukraine has produced widespread opposition throughout the globe.
 Victory Day helped serve as a catapult for justification of Russian military intervention, and although it can be a day for remembrance, its use as political leverage has shifted its meaning into something of glorification of Russian power.

-Arabella Schwarber is a sophomore majoring in Political Science and Russian, East European, and Eurasian Studies.
+Arabella Schwarber is a second year majoring in Political Science and Russian, East European, and Eurasian Studies